-Today, a couple of questions we like to ask ourselves when mindfully shopping for gifts.
-Note: While it’s not always possible to check off everything on this list, we still think hitting one is better than none.
-Small and consistent decisions make big impacts, people.
+Below are a few questions we ask ourselves when shopping for gifts, that we hope you find helpful too.
+While it’s not always possible to check off everything on this list, we still think hitting one is better than none.
+Small and consistent decisions make big impacts.

 What materials or ingredients is this product made from?
 Sustainably sourced materials and ingredients produce a lower carbon footprint and create the least amount of impact on the environment.
 This includes (1) ingredients grown and harvested without the use of pesticides and (2) materials that are locally sourced and produced with renewable energy, producing less pollution and waste.
 We also think it’s important to think about the product’s after-life too: can it be recycled, repurposed, or composted after we finish using it?
 A few other tips: